-I received the boards from China and built a couple to test.
-They seem to work well.
-With a 9V supply and low level input the output can run up to 4.2V Pk-Pk before any distortion appears.
+With a 9V supply and low level input the output can run up to 4.2V Pk-Pk before distortion appears.
 Frequency response is flat from about 100Hz to 12KHz.
-Board size with connectors is 40mm x 50mm.
-There’s an on-board 5V regulator so the supply can be 8-24VDC.
 Gain is set such that 20mV input is 1V output.
-Trimmers on the input and output allow attenuation of the input and output.
+Trimmers options allow attenuation of the input and output.
 It’s a text-book non-inverting op-amp circuit using a dual low-voltage rail-rail op-amp.

-The pan was for the DC power jack to be +ve pin but it turned out to be -ve pin.
-A result of working off the brief and partly illegible data sheet before having connectors in-hand.
-I wasn’t sure about the DC jack so I included the 2-pin power connector as an option.
+The LLP_1A1 version has -ve on the center pin of the DC power jack.
+The result of working off the brief and partly illegible data sheet before having connectors in-hand.
+There’s an option for a 2-pin power connector.
 Probably more reliable long term than the DC jack anyway.

 The picture show a stereo to mono version, but fully populated provides 2-channel stereo.

 - output with level adjustment (bypass for no adjustment option at assembly at production)

 - jumper for mono – connects 2 channels at input